The Verdict:

 Observations:

-Computer Game Structure
+Computer Game Structure:

 I wrote a post about the Quest Structure of 'Clash of the Titans', and most of it applies here, too.
 There is no overall story goal, there are small level-like mini-goals and neither the protagonist nor the viewers know where the story wants to go.
 It makes such a epic movie feel small.
 Master Chief, the leader of the Spartans, has to go from the Covenant-ship to the Map Room to the Command Center to the crashed space-ship.
 These are not the steps of the Hero's Journey, these are recreations of the game's different stages.
 As such it is never-ending action from the first page to the last.
 But the set-pieces are amazing and the shoot-outs thrilling...

-Non-Human Players
+Non-Human Players:

 The Master Chief is a genetically altered super soldier, he doesn't speak much throughout the movie, nor shows any deep feelings.
 We see his face only once in a dream sequence and for the rest of the film he wears his suit and helmet.
 His companion, the ship's AI, is even less alive.
 She talks in his head and gives directions.
 There is not a single scene describing the motivation for the Covenant wanting to kill every human; Guilty Spark is a robot and as such also very much away from being a identifiable character.
 The last antagonist, the Flood Infections, are just a zombifying flesh-eating alien virus, so not much persona there.
 As you see, the whole movie is void of human characters, of emotions, of motivations or anything resembling it.
 Most probably it is a faithful recreation of the game, but I doubt it would work in a movie.